Read about rules and regulations when working in Sweden

 When you live in Denmark and commute to a job in Sweden, you pay tax in Sweden.
 The most common is to pay 25 percent SINK tax (special income tax).
 In some cases, you are also charged additional tax in Denmark.

-If you commute from Denmark to your workplace in Sweden, you have limited tax liability and you may be taxed at the so-called SINK tax (state income tax for non-residents), which is 25 percent.
+If you commute from Denmark to your workplace in Sweden, you have limited tax liability and you may be taxed at the so-called SINK tax (special income tax for non-residents), which is 25 percent.

 If you are a member of a danish trade union before starting commuting to Sweden, you must to change your membership to a Swedish trade union.